-Focus on oral communication in Spanish to achieve linguistic proficiency for interactions of all kinds and on any topic in social, academic and professional settings.
-Development of speaking and listening skills and enhancement of speech and text comprehension through immersive practice (three levels - 7, 8, 9).
+Focus on oral communication in Spanish to achieve linguistic proficiency for interactions of all kinds and on any topic in social, academic, and professional settings.
+Development of speaking and listening skills and enhancement of speech and text comprehension through immersive practice (three levels: 7, 8, 9).
+Offered fall and spring.